epic-kitchens/epic-kitchens-55-annotations/README.md

 but not in any way that suggests the licensor endorses you or your use.
 You may not use the material for commercial purposes.

+## Disclaimer
+EPIC-KITCHENS-55 and EPIC-KITCHENS-100 were collected as a tool for research in computer vision, however, it is worth noting that the dataset may have unintended biases (including those of a societal, gender or racial nature).

 ## Changelog
 See release history for changelog.